What now for St Johnstone?

 Yet, past experience teaches us to be wary of underestimating them.
 After 10 games last season they were bottom of the table with just seven points.
 The rest is history, with a rise to fifth place by the campaign's end to complement their trophy double.

 "Callum knows he needs points," added Preston.
-"Top-six would be brilliant but this is the strongest Premiership in 10 years."
+"Top six would be brilliant but this is the strongest Premiership in 10 years."